acousticrobot/web-16/_pages/toki-pona/lesson-20-colors.md

 >
 >_The grammar in this lesson is covered in chapter 14 in [pu](https://www.amazon.com/dp/B012M1RLXS), lesson 13 in [Pije](https://en.wikibooks.org/wiki/Updated_jan_Pije%27s_lessons), and page 8 in [Lentan](https://devurandom.xyz/tokipona/)._
 >
-> the range of singular colors in toki pona is reduced to red, yellow, blue/green, white/light and black/dark
+> The range of singular colors in toki pona is reduced to red, yellow, blue/green, white/light and black/dark.
 >
-> colors work like any other adjective used to modify a noun:
+> Colors work like any other adjective used to modify a noun:
 >
 > * __mun laso__ -  blue moon
 > * __kon pimeja__ -  dark cloud
 > * __ko walo__ -  white powder, snow
 >
-> They can also be combined with other adjectives, or each other to form other colors or more complicated descriptions
+> They can also be combined with other adjectives, or each other to form other colors or more complicated descriptions:
 >
 > * __kili jelo loje__ -  orange fruit
 > * __telo pimeja jaki__ -  filthy dark water